 Exogenous ketone products replenish these ketones, providing a clear boost to energy and focus.
 Product types vary and can include:

 - Ketone Esters - a commercially available molecule for producing exogenous ketones.
-While these products trigger a pronounced rise in ketones after supplementation, high costs and unpleasant tastes have kept ketone esters from gaining widespread popularity.
+While these products trigger a pronounced rise in ketones after supplementation, high costs and unpleasant tastes have kept ketone ester supplementation from gaining widespread popularity.

-- MCT Oil - MCT oils don’t actually contain ketones, but are ketogenic.
+- MCT Oil - MCT oils don’t actually contain ketones, but are ketogenic (MCT - medium chain triglycerides).
 This means they take advantage of the liver’s natural ability to break down and convert substances into new forms.
-MCT oil is rapidly absorbed into the bloodstream and then converted into ketones in the liver, even if the body still has glycogen stores.
+MCT oil or powder is rapidly absorbed into the bloodstream and then converted into ketones in the liver, even if the body still has glycogen stores.
 That said, the amount of ketones produced per gram of MCT oil is nominal.
 Further, these oils still come with all the calories of any normal saturated fat.

 - Ketone Salts - ketone salts are the most popular molecule available as exogenous ketones.
 They’re pretty effective for rapidly entering ketosis, making them useful for getting back into ketosis after a dietary slip.
 Ketone salts are created by combining ketones with electrolytes.
 Then, the new salt is used to create ketone drinks, powder, pills, and more.
 They do, however, contain a high amount of salt, which can be unhealthy or difficult to tolerate for many.

 - L-Beta-Hydroxybutyric acid (L-BHB) - When a molecule is chiral, that means there are two possible structures that are mirror images of one another.
-L-BHB, or L-beta-hydroxybutyric, is the mirror molecule of D-BHB, but is not produced by the human metabolism during ketosis, making it less effective at raising circulating ketone levels.
+L-BHB, or L-beta-hydroxybutyric, is the mirror molecule of D-BHB, but is not produced by the human metabolism during ketosis, making it less effective at creating higher levels of ketones.

 - R-1,3 butanediol - a molecule best described as a precursor of the ketone bodies humans naturally produce, and like D-BHB is not attached to another molecule (like a salt).
 R-1,3 butanediol, like MCT oil, helps facilitate the production of D-BHB and AcAc ketone bodies.